Zffu/MoxtJS/packages/moxtjs/README.MD

   <p align="center">
     A NodeJS framework to make websites
-    **WARN: ** MoxtJS is currently being build and should not be used in production right now.
+    WARNING:  MoxtJS is currently being build and should not be used in production right now.
     <br />
     <a href="https://github.com/Zffu/MoxtJS/wiki"><strong>Explore the docs »</strong></a>
     <br />